OKAN (reception classes for non-native speakers)

 - Natural Sciences

 - Economic Sciences

 - Economy and Organisation

 After one year in the Maatklas pupils can transfer to the fourth year (sophomore year in the U.S. and year 11 in the UK).

 Pupils who wanted to transfer to the 2nd grade immediately after the Reception Class for Non-Native Speakers, but who still need extra guidance and support because of their language deficiency.
 Age: 14-16 years.

 To move on to 4 ASO or 4 TS0 and to obtain a certificate of secondary education without extra school delay.

-10 hours in a regular class (natural sciences OR economic sciences OR economics and organisation OR tourism).
+10 hours in a regular class (natural sciences OR economic sciences OR human sciences OR economics and organisation OR tourism).

 7 hours language modules French and English (language lessons adapted to their level).